tegola-hubs/tegola-hubs.github.com/_posts/2012-10-14-community-broadband-meeting-report.md

 Sabhal Mòr Ostaig, the University of Edinburgh and Scottish Government for funding it.

-This site www.tegola.org.uk is intended to help these groups start to work together and help each other and others.
-We will soon be putting up a Wiki so that communities can keep in touch and continue to help each other.
+This site [www.tegola.org.uk] is intended to help these groups start to work together and help each other and others.
+We have now [put up a Wiki] so that communities can keep in touch we hope it will be a place to document and share experiences and know-how with each other.

+[www.tegola.org.uk]: http://www.tegola.org.uk/
+[put up a Wiki]: http://cbs.tegola.org.uk/

 In the meantime please post impressions, suggestions and contributions in the comments below.